 Note: Some browser extensions can stop content loading on webpages.
 Ad Blocker on Google Chrome may need to be disabled for content to display as intended.

-Council is in the process of ensuring that wherever possible, non-accessible PDF documents are also available in Word or HTML format.
+Council endeavours to ensure that non-accessible PDF documents are also available in Word or HTML format.

 Some pages contain files that are in PDF format only.
 To view PDF documents you will need to download Adobe PDF Reader.